MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - Platform services let you fine-tune services and control overall costs.
 It provides all the building blocks for customized and flexible IoT applications.
 You have more options to choose and code when you connect devices, and ingest, store, and analyze your data.
 Azure IoT platform services include the products [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub/) and [Azure Digital Twins](https://azure.microsoft.com/services/digital-twins/).

-- A managed app platform gives you a simple, predictable pricing structure.
-[Azure IoT Central](https://azure.microsoft.com/services/iot-central/) is a managed app platform that lets you quickly evaluate your IoT solution by reducing the number of decisions needed to achieve results.
+- [Azure IoT Central](https://azure.microsoft.com/services/iot-central/) is a managed app platform that lets you quickly evaluate your IoT solution by reducing the number of decisions needed to achieve results.
 IoT Central takes care of most infrastructure elements in your solution, so you can focus on adding industry knowledge, and evaluating the solution.

-Choose your platform type by considering factors such as business requirements, budget, timelines, and development and operations resources.

 ### IoT Hub tiers